ROUNB-ROR/common-react/README.md

 Commonly used React items

-# Building
+# Publishing

+Increase version in package.json.

 Build distributable files using Babel

     npm run build

-# Publishing

-Increase version in package.json.

 Commit changes and push them to remote